google/zetasql/docs/data-types.md

 </tbody>
 </table>

-The date type represents a logical calendar date, independent of time zone.
+The date type represents a Gregorian calendar date, independent of time zone.
 A date value does not represent a specific 24-hour time period.
 Rather, a given date value represents a different 24-hour period when interpreted in different time zones, and may represent a shorter or longer day during Daylight Savings